bobthecat/ngs_practical/readme.md

     fastqc

+Load first the sample.fastq file into the program and run it.
+Save the results and load now the rubish.fastq data.
+Compare both results.

+References: The complete documentation for the fastQC report can be found here:

+http://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/

+### 3) Aligning raw sequences to a reference genome
-The program we will use to align our sequence reads to the reference genome is [Bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml "Bowtie 2: fast and sensitive read alignment")

-The reference genome can be downloaded from [ENSEMBL](http://www.ensembl.org/index.html "Ensembl Genome Browser")
+The program we will use to align our sequence reads to the reference genome is [Bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml "Bowtie 2: fast and sensitive read alignment").
+Bowtie uses indexed genome for the alignment in order to keep its memory footprint small.
+The reference genome can be downloaded from [ENSEMBL](http://www.ensembl.org/index.html "Ensembl Genome Browser").
+The indexed genome is generated using the command: `bowtie-build [genome fasta file] [index name]`

+Before you run bowtie you need to know the fastq format. fastq file differ in their representation of the quality score.
+These could be `Sanger / Illumina 1.9`, `Sanger`, `Illumina 1.5`, `Illumina <1.3` or `Illumina 1.3`.
+You get this information through the fastQC report.

+We simplyfied the analysis by combining all the different steps into a global script `ngs_align`.
+You can have a look at the script by cliking on it at the top of this web page.

-**2.1) Type the following on your terminal:**
+**3.1) Type the following in your terminal:**

+    # The script takes two arguments
+    # -f: the folder containing the fastq file to process
+    # -x: the referecne genome to use
+    # -h: display a help menu
     ngs_align -f sample -x mm10

+    # Processing the control experiment
 	ngs_align -f control -x mm10

-**2.2) When this is finished take a look at the alignment reports:**
+**3.2) When this is finished take a look at the alignment reports:**

 	cat sample/report_bowtie_sample.txt

 	cat control/report_bowtie_control.txt

-### 3) Raw sequences quality check

-We will assess the quality control report for the sample and the control.

-**3.1) Browse your way to the `ngs_practical` folder using your file system. **

-    Localize in the control and sample folders the fastQC folder and open the HTML file by clicking on it.

-The fastQC report present you on the left a summary of all the tests.

-References: The complete documentation for the fastQC report can be found here:

-http://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/

 ### 4) Generating genome profiles